DiamondLightSource/authz/docs/how-tos/python-example.md

     end
 ```

-However, as Authorization without trusted Authentication information is effectively useless, the `fasapi-opa` middleware moves this Authentication layer into the service application, giving the full sequence diagram below.
+However, as Authorization without trusted Authentication information is effectively useless, the `fastapi-opa` middleware moves this Authentication layer into the service application, giving the full sequence diagram below.
 While less involved than the full sequence diagram using [the Istio Service Mesh](deploy-with-istio.md), note that the total activation of the service that is to be deployed is larger, more involved and requires handling of the OAuth client-secret for Authentication.

 ```mermaid
 sequenceDiagram